Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 #13 Trafalgar Square

 MAP.
-The expansive Trafalgar Square was built to celebrate the victory at The Battle of Trafalgar.
+This expansive square was built to celebrate the victory at The Battle of Trafalgar.
 Now, it is a gathering place for tourists, street performers and artists.

 #14 Nelson’s Column

 MAP.
-The focal point of Trafalgar Square is Nelson’s Column, which was built to honor Admiral Horatio Nelson, who is credited for the victory in the Battle of Trafalgar (although he died in the conflict).
+The focal point of Trafalgar Square is the 169 foot tall Nelson’s Column, which was built in the 1840s to honor Admiral Horatio Nelson.

 #15 The National Gallery